 A standout forward for two years at Western Connecticut State University, after transferring to WCSU from George Mason University in 1996, Sousa went on to lead the team in scoring with six goals and 17 points his junior year and was ranked fifth in scoring in the Little East Conference.
 As a senior, Sousa tallied another six goals, leading his team to the ECAC New England Region Tournament, and was nominated for the Academic All-America team.

 Sousa began coaching youth soccer in 1998 for Eastern FC of Greenwich and led their U13 boys team to the Connecticut State Cup title and an appearance in the USYSA Region I Championships.
 Sousa then moved to Virginia where he coached U15 girls and U13 boys for Vienna Youth Soccer from 1999 to 2002.
 Since then, he has spent time training girls youth teams for the McLean and Chantilly soccer clubs, was an assistant coach for both the boys and girls varsity teams at Oakton High School from 2003 to 2006, was on the Northern District Virginia ODP coaching staff from 2004 to 2007, and coached Super Y League soccer for the Northern Virginia Majestics, assisting with the U17 teams in 2008 and 2009.
 Sousa joined the coaching staff at DC United Women in 2012, working with the U20 team that advanced to the USL Super20 North American Finals championship game.
 That club became the Washington Spirit of the NWSL in 2013, where Sousa took over the Spirit Reserves and led them to the Northeastern conference title and a spot in the W-League Championships, finishing third.
-Sousa stayed on as an assistant coach in 2014 and saw the Spirit Reserves win another conference title and finish as W-League runners-up, while also taking home the US Soccer National Amateur Championship.
-He assisted again last summer and helped lead the Spirit Reserves to a third conference title on their way to the W-League Championship in 2015, then continued with two more undefeated seasons in the WPSL by winning Colonial Division titles in 2016 and 2017.
+Sousa has stayed on as an assistant coach for the past four summers, seeing the Spirit Reserves finish as W-League runners-up and US Soccer National Amateur Champions in 2014, they won a third straight conference title on their way to the W-League Championship in 2015, then continued with two more undefeated seasons in the WPSL by winning Colonial Division titles in 2016 and 2017.